sbatson5/imposter-syndrome-blog/content/posts/2019-07-21---Why-meetings-are-important-sometimes.md

 Most likely, they were invited "just in case a question pops up."
 Well, if a question pops up, send them a slack message... or just ask them later.
 If you have three people in a meeting, typing away on their laptops, not only are you wasting everyone's time, but you are coming across as very unprofessional.
-It's not a good look to have a bunch of people in a client meeting who are not engaged.
+It's not a good look to have a bunch of people in a client meeting who are not paying attention.
 Having two people who are actively participating in a meeting is much more meaningful than six people who aren't even talking or looking at each other.

 ## Some meetings just don't need to happen